 Money Market Accounts

-This is a savings account with check writing.
-Money market accounts generally pay somewhat higher rates of interest than savings accounts and are also insured by the FDIC.
-However, they may require a higher minimum balance than a savings account and permit fewer transactions than a checking account.
+A money market account is a savings account with check writing privileges.
+It generally pays somewhat higher rates of interest than savings accounts and is also insured by the FDIC.
+However, it may require a higher minimum balance than a savings account and permits fewer transactions than a checking account.

 Certificates of Deposit

-Certificates of deposit are fixed-rate time deposits.
+Certificates of deposit (CDs) are fixed-rate time deposits.
 The rate is usually better than you can get with a savings account, and CDs are FDIC-insured for safety.
-The downside is that you must commit to leaving your money in the CD until it matures in from 28 days to 10 years, and will pay a penalty if you withdraw it earlier.
+The downside is that you must leave your money in the CD until it matures, which any take anywhere from days to years, and you will likely pay a penalty if you make an early CD withdrawal.

 Cash Management Accounts

-These are offered by non-bank financial institutions such as brokerages.
-Cash management accounts combine features of savings, checking and investment accounts.
-They may pay more interest than a savings account and still be used to pay bills just like a checking account.
-Many are also FDIC-insured.
-Downsides can include more fees and higher minimum balances.
+Cash management accounts are offered by non-bank financial institutions, such as brokerages.
+They combine features of savings, checking and investment accounts, and many are also FDIC-insured.
+They may pay more interest than a savings account and still can be used to pay bills just like a checking account.
+The downsides include more fees and higher minimum balances.

 Peer-to-Peer (P2P) Loans